Brenninkmeijer family

-Brenninkmeijer (Brenninkmeyer) is a Roman Catholic Dutch/German/Swiss family of manufacturers, which own an international chain of clothing stores.
-Originally the family came from Tecklenburger Land (Westphalia), selling linen in Friesland in the Netherlands.
+Brenninkmeijer (Brenninkmeyer) is a Roman Catholic Dutch, German and Swiss family of manufacturers, which own an international chain of clothing stores.
+Originally the family came from Tecklenburger Land (Westphalia) in Germany, selling linen in Friesland in the Netherlands.
 In 1840 two members of the family founded C&A company in Sneek.
 Their descendants discovered the potential of the stock of produced ready-made garment.
 Today, the family owns the Cofra Holding AG, based in Switzerland which in turn controls the C&A fashion business, a private equity company, a real estate fund and two banks.
 The company focuses its efforts on real estate, sustainable energy and financial services.